milebits

 Best for: 3+ concurrent workstreams, a CTO transition, or a portfolio playbook across multiple companies.

-• Embedded VP-level technical leadership
+• Embedded VP-level technical leadership from one of the founders

 • Quarterly board-ready architecture reviews